Safe work environment

 In many cases the actual accident is caused by a combination of the above factors.

-The best approach for local staff and managers is to incorporate slip, trip and fall prevention into your routine inspections and ensure all staff are encouraged to report "near misses" and hazards (DOC, 48.5 KB) .
+The best approach for local staff and managers is to incorporate slip, trip and fall prevention into your routine inspections and ensure all staff are encouraged to report "near misses" and hazards through the using the online incident report form.
 The training and e-learning packages below can be incorporated into your refresher and local training programs to promote awareness and understanding on how slips, trips and falls can be prevented.

 Staff must keep their own work areas clean, tidy and safe, including: